seyfig/AdvancedLaneFinding/writeup_report.md

 ![alt text][image5a]
 ![alt text][image5]

-The tracker class defined in the code cell 19.
+The tracker class defined in the code cell 18.
 It is used to track the information about the previous images.
 This class has a method find_window_centroids which takes a warped binary image and returns the center points for left and right lane lines.
-This function starts with looking at the half bottom of the image, and finds the most frequent x value for both the left half of the image and right half of the image.
+This function starts with looking at the half bottom of the image and finds the most frequent x value for both the left half of the image and right half of the image.
 These x values are the starting points from the bottom for the left and the right lanes.
-Then, the image will be split into windows, and for each window the new most frequent x values will be searched.
+Then, the image will be split into windows, and for each window, the new most frequent x values will be searched.
 If an x value is found for the window, then the x value and corresponding y value are added to the list of the lane.
 The function will return these lists that are called left_centroids and right centroids.

-The process_image function in the 21st code cell, performs undistortion, color transformation, and perspective transformation by calling the related functions.
+The process_image function in the 20th code cell, performs undistortion, perspective transformation, and color transformation by calling the related functions.
 After building the warped binary image, if there was no fit in the previous image, this function calls the find_window_centroid function of the tracker instance.
 Using these centroids polynomials are constructed.
 The indices of the points that are near to these polynomials are selected, left_lane_inds and right_lane_inds.
-These points shall be near to the left_fit polynomial or right_fit polynomial by a length of margin.
+These points shall be near to the left_fit polynomial or right_fit polynomial by a length of margin which was set to 100.
 If there was a fit in the previous image, left_fit and right_fit polynomials are obtained from the last image.
 Therefore the find_window_centroid function is not called.

-After new polynomials are fit to the lane lines, sanity check performed.
-The distance between the left and the right lanes at the bottom (y=720 in the warped image) and at the top (y=0 in the warped image) are saved in a list.
-When a new polynomial is calculated, the distance values will be compared to the mean of the previous values.
-Up to 15 previous values are used in the comparison.
-If the error for the bottom distance is greater than or equal to 50 or the error for the top distance is greater than or equal to 70, the calculated curves will not be used.
+After new polynomials are fit to the lane lines, sanity check is performed.
+The polygon between left lane and the right lane for the current image is compared with the one from the previous frame with cv2.matchShapes function.
+If the result is greater than or equal to 0.1, the new lane lines are considered to be incorrect and the calculated curves will not be used.
 The previously saved curves will be used instead.
 If there are more than 10 frames that the calculated curves don't pass the sanity check, the new curves used instead of the previously saved curves.

 After the curves selected, lane lines are plotted in an empty image, inverse perspective transform applied and the result is combined with the original image.

 ####5.
 Calculating the radius of curvatures

 Lane line curves that are in pixel units are converted to the lane line curves that are in meter units.
 Using the real world space curves and the radius formula given below, the radius of curvatures are calculated. curverad_l value is the radius of the left lane curvature and curverad_r value is the radius of the right lane curvature.
+Where y is taken as 359.5 which is close to the half value of the height of the image.

 R = ((1+(2Ay + B) ^ 2) ^ (3/2)) / |2A|